gushers/candybar/README.md

     container: document.getElementById('container'),
     // Indicates if the canvas should capture mouse/touch pointer events.
     hasPointer: true,
+    // Indicates if the engine should pause when the window is not in focus
+    pauseInBackground: true,
     // Entities are objects that will be renedered by the Canvas engine.
     entities: [...things],
 });